-Debbie Abrahams is the Member of Parliament for the Oldham East and Saddleworth constituency following a by-election victory in January 2011 with a majority of 3,558 and 42.1% of the vote.
+Debbie Abrahams is the Member of Parliament for Oldham East and Saddleworth.
+She has been the Member of Parliament for Oldham East and Saddleworth since her by-election victory in January 2011 and increased her majority in the 2015 General Election and again in the 2017 General Election.

 She Chaired the Parliamentary Labour Party’s Health Committee leading an inquiry which reviewed the effectiveness of international health systems in improving quality and equity, which contributed to Labour health policy.

 Debbie was also a member of Labour’s Health Policy Commission and one of the elected PLP representatives on the National Policy Forum.

 Debbie was a member of the Work & Pensions Select Committee from June 2011-March 2015 , where she led the call for an independent inquiry into the Government’s punitive New Sanctions Regime.
 She was re-elected as a member of the Work and Pensions Committee in July 2015 until her appointment as Shadow Minister for Disabled People in September 2015.
 In June 2016 she was appointed Shadow Secretary of State for Work and Pensions and she worked on this brief until 2018.